Veronica-Falgiani/Network-Protocol-Verification-Agent/README.md

 The script has been tested for **python version 3.13**

+### Required packages

+`nfs-utils` are required for the nfs scan to work.
+Install it with your preferred package manager.

 ### Required python packages

 You'll need to install the required python packages using the `requirements.txt` file: